ManuelCarullo/usdmanager/docs/usage.md

 The browser boasts many standard features, including tabbed browsing with rearrangeable tabs, a navigational history per tab, a recent files list (File > Open Recent), and the ability to restore closed Tabs (History > Recently Closed Tabs).

+### Raw View Mode
+For improved performance with large files, you can enable Raw View mode by clicking the "Raw View" button or using Ctrl+Shift+V. Raw View disables syntax highlighting and link parsing, making file loading and scrolling significantly faster.
+To exit Raw View, click "Disable Raw View" or use Ctrl+Shift+V again.
+You can set Raw View as the default for new tabs in the Advanced preferences.

 ## Edit Mode